ctran93/The-Role-of-Cryptocurrency-in-Optimizing-a-Mixed-Asset-Portfolio/README.md

 ## IV Portfolio Optimization

 ### 1 Risk-free Rate
 For the sake of simplicity, the annual Risk-free rate is set at 0.
-However, for other considerations, the risk-free rate might be set differently, for example, equal to the One-year Treasury Bill Rate of the United States Government or other fixed income assets.
+However, for other considerations, the risk-free rate might be set differently, for example, equal to the 10-Year-Bond Rate of the United States Government or other fixed income assets.

 ### 2 Portfolio Optimization